VoidGoat/voidgoat-site/_blogs/RaymarchingUnreal.md

   ...
 ```

 Now we can finally render something, although it won't look too impressive yet.
 First we need to add another custom HLSL node to the material graph, so that we can actually run the calculations.
+This node should output a `CMOT Float 4` and should take two inputs: `CameraPosition` and `RayDirection`

 ```c
 float depth = raymarch( CameraPosition, RayDirection );